Nontrivial solutions for nonlinear problems driven by a superposition of fractional p-Laplacians with Neumann boundary

 \section{Abstract}

 In this paper, we investigate existence results for nonlinear nonlocal problems governed by an operator obtained as a superposition of fractional $p$-Laplacians, subject to Neumann boundary conditions.
 A spectral analysis of the main operator leads us to apply different variational tools to establish our results.
-Specifically, we will use either the mountain pass method or the technique of linking over cones.
-Due to the generality of the setting, the resulting theory applies to a wide range of specific situations.
+Specifically, we employ either the mountain pass method or the technique of linking over cones.
+Due to the generality of the setting, the resulting theory applies to a broad class of local–nonlocal models.

 \keywords{Superposition Operators, Eigenvalue Problem, Mountain pass theorem, Linking over cones.} \subjclass{35R11, 35A15, 35A01, 35P30, 35J92.}